atul-dhamija/Reinforcement-Learning-on-TORCS/README.md

 ## Dependencies

-You can install Python dependencies using ``` pip install -r requirements.txt ``` , and it should just work. if you want to install package manually, here's a list:
+You can install Python dependencies using ``` pip install -r Requirements.txt ``` , and it should just work. if you want to install package manually, here's a list:

  - Python==3.7
  - Tensorflow-gpu==2.3.0